UKM-HUB/ukm_hub/README.md

 ## Corporate

-1. Corporate must first register using their company email and password, after registration the user will redirected to the update company profile page.
-If the update succeeded then the user must be verified first by the coop before using the app (assuming the user has been approved by admin cooperative)
+1. Corporate must first register using their company email and password, after registration the user will be redirected to the update company profile page.
+If the update succeeded then the user must be verified first by the admin cooperatives before using the app (assuming the user has been approved by admin cooperative)

-2. Corporate verified by admin cooperatives can use the search feature of SMEs about the same in accordance with the corporate category.
+2. Corporate verified by the admin cooperatives can use the search feature of SMEs about the same in accordance with the corporate category.
 SMEs are listed in map view and a list view which enables corporate to see the details of SMEs

 3. Corporate can create request that is to demand to make purchases or anything that can be seen by SMEs around them, the request can be responded by SMEs by sending a letter of offer.